SourceCode-AI/aura/docs/source/cookbook/misc/datasets.rst

 Datasets
 ========

-There are several datasets that are frequently published by the SourceCode.AI team that are not required in order to run Aura but can provide a much accurate results if the datasets are used being and frequently updated.
+Several datasets are frequently published by the SourceCode.AI team that are not required to run Aura but can provide a much accurate results if the datasets are used being and frequently updated.
 Below is an overview of available datasets that are frequently published by the Aura team.

 PyPI download stats
 -------------------

 This datasets contains aggregated statistics of package downloads from the official PyPI repository for the last 30 days.
-It contains a name of the package and how many times it was downloaded in the 30 day period.
+It contains a name of the package and how many times it was downloaded in the 30 days.
 This is accomplished by aggregating the networks logs that are `published in the open dataset on google big query <https://packaging.python.org/guides/analyzing-pypi-package-downloads/>`_.
 The main usage is to calculate the popularity of a given package which is used as several places such as computing the aura score or in a typosquatting protection where it's suspicious for a package with very low number of downloads to have a very similar name to a package with a very high number of downloads.
 Google Big Query offers a free tier that is based/priced on amount of data analyzed and as such the current refresh period for this dataset is around 3 days.

 PyPI Package list